 For many indoor plants, the repotting process is a shock to the system.
 After all, they’ve spent their whole lives in one pot and suddenly they’re being moved to a new home.

-It’s no wonder that some plants go into transplant shock and take a while to adjust to their new surroundings.
+Some plants may go into a form of transplant shock and take a while to adjust to their new surroundings.
 But how long does this period of shock last?

 For plants like fiddleleaf figs, it can take days or several weeks for them to recover from being transplanted.
 During this time, the plant may lose some leaves and look a bit wilted.

 For the first week after transplanting, simple steps like keeping the soil moist and ensuring adequate light will help your plants bounce back and be better than ever.

 So if you’re thinking of repotting your plants, don’t be discouraged if they go into a bit of shock afterward.
 With a little patience, they’ll be back to their old selves in no time.

 How Often Do You Water Plants After Transplanting Them?